 Schemas and Muscle Memory

-When our environments are stable enough, supportive enough and that feedback is generally positive -e.g., warm enough, predictable enough, encouraging enough of a balance of self-soothing independence and reliance on others, then our schemas generally allow us to believe we are good enough even when we make mistakes.
+When our environments are stable enough, supportive enough and that feedback is generally positive -(e.g., warm enough, predictable enough, encouraging enough of a balance of self-soothing independence and reliance on others), then our schemas generally allow us to believe we are good enough, even when we make mistakes.
 We can trust others to stand by us because others are also generally good enough and trustworthy enough for us to be able to bond with and rely upon.
-And the world, while a messy and at times scary place is, our communities are generally a decent, and safe enough, place to be.
-In turn, our bodies can function with relative calm and ease, only becoming activated when encountering a real threat, like a car cutting us off with milliseconds to break, a snake on our path during a desert hike, or our partner doing something hurtful and threatening to the stability of our relationship.
-We can assess this threat and problem-solve; breaking and honking the horn, giving the snake lots of space to cross, and telling our partner how they hurt us and what we need to heal.
+And the world, while a messy and at times scary place, is generally a decent, and safe enough, place to be.

-We carry these messages, and bodily patterns of responding, with us unconsciously; just like I, without conscious awareness, applied ballet philosophy to boxing.
+We carry these messages, and bodily patterns of responding, with us unconsciously.
+Just like I, without conscious awareness, applied ballet philosophy to boxing.
 And just like that hasn’t been serving me very well in the ring, our encoded and automatic behaviors, while crucial in their original development, tend not to serve us well in our current lives.

 Great, so now what?

 And this kind of change is hard.
 It takes time.
-Just like Melissa telling me once to tuck my chin, has not made much difference in my stance, telling your body to “relax you’re safe now” isn’t going to do much.
+Just like Melissa telling me once to tuck my chin has not made much difference in my stance, telling your body to “relax you’re safe now” isn’t going to do much.
 Even in something as benign as learning to box, my body, and mind, fight the feedback, wanting to hold on to what I know, to what feels right.

-For those seeking healing: I hope this piece helps you to give yourself grace, patience, and compassion.
+For those seeking healing: I hope this piece helps you give yourself grace, patience, and compassion.
 You are embarking on an incredible journey – one more noble than learning boxing after years of ballet! – that will take time, effort, risk, repetition, learning the hard way, and great reward.
 Be kind to yourself in the process.

 0 Comments